tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 A `typeAnnotation` is a name, followed by a `::` and some type.

-A `nameDefinition` is also a name, but this time with multiple patterns as arguments, and then the `=` token, and the expression.
+A `nameDefinition` is also a name, but this time with multiple patterns as arguments, the `=` token, and then expression.
 We have multiple patterns, since Haskell allows the syntax sugar:

 ```haskell